Expressing and Storing Breast Milkby Laura Driver

 Breast milk if your baby is in hospital

-If you're expressing breast milk because your baby is premature or sick, ask the hospital staff caring for your baby for advice on how to store it.
+If you're expressing breast milk because your baby is premature or sick ask the hospital staff where and how you can store it.

 Having difficulty expressing?